Class Schedules and Catalog Background Image

 Excused Withdrawal (EW)

-Excused withdrawal "EW" occurs when a student is permitted to withdraw from a course(s) due to specific events beyond the control of the student affecting their ability to complete a course(s).
 This grade shall not be counted in progress notice and progress separation calculations nor shall it be counted toward the permitted number of withdrawals or counted as an enrollment attempt.

 Military Withdrawal (MW)

 Military withdrawal denotes withdrawal without penalty.
 This grade is not considered for progress notice.
-This grade is used when an active duty military or reservist has received orders to transfer as in accordance with Section 55024 of Title 5 of the California Code of Regulations.
+This grade is used when an active duty military or reservist has received orders to transfer as in accordance with section 55024 of Title 5 of the California Code of Regulations.

 Grade Point Average